Table of Contents

 Account takeover is a type of fraud in which an attacker gains access to another person’s online account.
 Cybercriminals take over accounts by stealing the victim’s login credentials, using malware, or finding and exploiting vulnerabilities in the security of the accounts.
 Once the attacker has control of the account, they can use the account and change the credentials, steal credit card details to use in a different place, or commit other types of fraud.

 Account takeover (ATO) can have serious consequences for both individuals and businesses.
-For individuals, personal information may be compromised, and they may be unable to access their accounts.
-For businesses, account takeover can lead to significant financial losses and damage to their reputation.
+For individuals, sensitive personal information may be compromised, and they may be unable to access their accounts.
+For businesses, account takeover can lead to even more significant financial losses and damage to their reputation.

 ATO risks aren’t going away anytime soon, either.
 ATO attacks increased 307% between 2019 and 2021.